 The World Center for Birds of Prey hosts guided tours year round.
 School tours are designed to meet curricular objectives and general group tours are geared for a wide variety of audiences.

-All education programs at the Velma Morrison Visitor Center are designed to:
+All education programs at the Velma Morrison Interpretive Center are designed to:

 Our live birds of prey are front and center with every tour and they serve to make science come to life!
 If your school group is focusing on a particular topic that you would like us to elaborate on, please let us know.
 We generally emphasize the following life science topics based on grade level:

 Grade 1 - Structure, Function, and Information Processing